xiaoylu/leetcode_category/BinarySearch/Readme.md

 For complicated problems, you can call
 * Python `bisect.bisect_right(s, ele)`
 * C++ `upper_bound(s.begin(), s.end(), ele)`
-to do binary search as a sub-procedure to solve a bigger problem.
+as a sub-procedure to do binary search.

 **Note** the difference of Python `bisect_right` vs. `bisect_left` is the same as C++ `lower_bound` vs. `upper_bound`.